aduchini/Final_project/README.md

 (in results, show line graph with sentiments change over time)

 Further questions can be answered if time allows:
-4. Do sentiment distributions change according to country (location of the twitter account)?
+4. Do sentiment distributions change according to country (i.e., location of the twitter account)?
 5. How accurate is the model created in predicting polarity (new sentiment output) based on tweet text?

 ### Description of the communication protocols